chunkypixel/TIATracker/README.md

 More information is available on the [AtariAge Forum](http://atariage.com/forums/topic/250014-tiatracker-a-new-sound-routine-and-sequencer-application)

-## Example
+## Examples

-See **TIATrackerPlayer.bas** for a full example of incorporating your TIATracker music into your batari Basic game.
+For a full example of incorporating your TIATracker music into your source check the following depending on your platform:

+* batari Basic - **TIATrackerPlayer.bas**
+* 7800basic - **TIATrackerPlayer.78b**

 ## Known issues

-None that I know of.
-The example runs at a steady 262 frames (NTSC) in Stella but nothing else is pushing the VCS.
+Currently only one track per game can be added.

 ## Instructions

-The following outlines how to add the **TIATracker** module to batari Basic and incorporate your music.
+The following outlines how to add the **TIATracker** module to source and incorporate your music.
 If you are having issues refer to the example for assistance.

-### batari Basic

-1. Copy the **tiatracker** folder into the root of your batari Basic game folder
+1. Copy the **tiatracker** folder into the root of your source folder

-2. Copy the content of file **tiatracker/tiatracker_batari_variables.bas** into your variable definitions of your batari Basic game.
+2. Copy the content of file **tiatracker/tiatracker_variables.bas** into your variable definitions of your source.

 3. Add the following to your source (either at the bottom of your file or bank depending on your requirements):